hzi-bifo/snakemake-workflow-univec-removal/.test/data/README.md

 Reads were simulated separately from each of the above genomes, to keep sources of reads separate.
 They were then joined for the workflow to remove the M13 reads again.
-Original read data as simulated can be found in the subdirectory `data_generation/`.
+Original read data as simulated can be found here.
-The files found here, are simply copies.
+The files found in `../trimmed/test/` are simply copies of `test.R1.fq` and `test.R2.fq`.
-The workflow should remove all M13 reads from `test.R1.fq` and `test.R2.fq`.
+The workflow should remove all M13 reads from them.
 The GitHub workflow validates this by comparing the resulting reads against the simulated genome reads.

 Reads were simulated with `mason` in the following version (installed via bioconda):